vocdoni/docs/docs/philosophy/alternatives.md

-# Alternative project to Vocdoni
+# Alternative projects to Vocdoni

 These close alternatives that we're aware of, compared at a feature level.